greisane/gret/README.md

 ## Animation: Rig Properties

-Panel for frequently used rig or bone properties.
+Customizable panel for frequently used rig or bone properties.
 To add a property, first find its data path (right click and select *Copy Data Path*) then click the plus sign.

 ![Panel](../readme/rigproperties-demo.gif?raw=True)